cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 - by providing a set of test fixtures between a transaction's Proto JSON representation and its TEXTUAL representation, and checking that encoding/decoding in both directions matches the fixtures,
 - by using property testing on the proto transaction itself, and testing that the composition of encoding and decoding yields the original transaction itself.

-This also prevents users signing over hashed transaction metadata, which is a security concern for Ledger's security team.
+This also prevents users signing over any hashed transaction data (fee, transaction body, `Msg` content that might be hashed etc), which is a security concern for Ledger's security team.

 We propose to maintain functional tests using bijectivity in the SDK.